Thai Airways reform to test business credentials of military government

 There were attempts to alter the system, he said, but regulations guarding state enterprises have made it difficult to change.

-The setting up of the Thai Smile unit has also raised worries about route cannibalisation, Dumrong said.
+The setting up of the Thai Smile unit has also raised worries about route cannibalization, Dumrong said.
 The budget carrier flies the same domestic routes as its parent.

 “We can’t survive if we continue to operate like this,” Dumrong said.